Malpractice Lawyers Fighting for the Justice Our Veterans Deserve

 Navy veteran Ken Suggs is one the nation’s top Plaintiff’s attorneys.
-He served as President of the Association of Trial Lawyers of America (now known as American Association of Justice), the leading plaintiff’s bar association.
+He served as President of the Association of Trial Lawyers of America (now known as American Association for Justice), the leading plaintiff’s bar association.

 Andrew Janet is a former Executive Editor of the NYU Law Review who recently called upon his extensive knowledge of the intricacies of FTCA law to help defeat the government’s attempt to avoid liability in a tragic birth injury case on a legal technicality.